Boston Bruins 2018-19 Prospect Pyramid

 Tier 2 – Bruins May Be Deeper Here Than Any Other Team

 On paper, the Bruins appear to have multiple players in their system who qualify as possible top-six forwards and top-four defenders with high ceilings.
-That list of players includes Ryan Donato, Urho Vaakanainen, Trent Frederic, Jeremy Lauzon, Jack Studnicka, Jakub Lauko, and Jakob Forsbacka Karlsson.
+That list of players includes Ryan Donato, Urho Vaakanainen, Trent Frederic, Jeremy Lauzon, Jack Studnicka, and Jakob Forsbacka Karlsson.

 The top prospect in the Bruins system right now has to be Ryan Donato.
 While he projects to be an NHL player from the very start next season given his involvement at the tail-end of the 2017-18 season, he is still officially a prospect and while the point of this pyramid is to eliminate prospect rankings, it’s hard to put anyone ahead of Donato right now given what he’s already done in the NHL.
 He should have a big role with the team in 2018-19